georgringer/news/Documentation/Tutorials/ExtendNews/ExtendFlexforms/Index.rst

 **Create the FlexForm file**

 Create the FlexForm file you just referenced in the hook.
 This can look like that.
+(Syntax for TYPO3 12 LTS+)

 .. code-block:: html

     <extra>
         <ROOT>
             <sheetTitle>Fo</sheetTitle>
             <type>array</type>
             <el>
                 <settings.postsPerPage>